google/perfetto/docs/instrumentation/tracing-sdk.md

 they take care of a number of subtleties (e.g., thread safety, flushing, string interning).
-Track events are time bounded events (e.g., slices, counter) based on simple annotation tags in the codebase, like this:
+Track events are time bounded events (e.g., slices, counter) based on simple `TRACE_EVENT` annotation tags in the codebase, like this:

 ```c++
 #include <perfetto.h>